propelorm/propelorm.github.com/documentation/cookbook/working-with-existing-databases.markdown

 1. If your database includes tables you don’t want to include (e.g. third-party ones), [exclude them](/documentation/reference/configuration-file.html#exclude-tables) in the configuration using `exclude_tables`.

-2. Create a working directory for your project:
+2. Go to the `legacyapp` project directory anywhere on your filesystem:

     ```bash
-    mkdir legacyapp && cd legacyapp
+    $ cd legacyapp
     ```

 3. Run the `database:reverse` command with your DSN or connection name: